 © Philippe Devanne - Fotolia.com

-- St Rémi Church: It was built between the 16th and 17th centuries, and its central spire dates from the 18th century.
-Inside, the very fine wood panelling in the choir, the organ case and the Renaissance decoration in the treasure house, are all worth the visit.
+- Saint-Rémy Church: this major church was constructed in the 16th and 17th centuries, while its central spire dates from the 18th century.
+Inside, the fine wood panelling in the choir, the organ case and the Renaissance decoration in the treasury are all worth the visit.

-- Château de Miromesnil: birthplace of the writer Guy de Maupassant, whose stories of life in 19th century Normandy are now classics.
+- Château de Miromesnil: birthplace of the writer Guy de Maupassant, whose stories of life and characters in 19th century Normandy are classics.